Sh1r0-NaN/Kaggle-Aptos2019/README.md

 4. **Training and Testing**

     For the training, I referred to the public kernel(https://www.kaggle.com/drhabib/starter-kernel-for-0-79).
     First, 2015 training data was used for pretrain.
-After that, I trained with data from current competition.
+    After that, I trained with data from blend 2015 and current competition.

     Finally, TTA(only flip vertical and horizontal) was performed on each model, and the final result was an ensemble of these.